Finland's much-delayed nuclear plant launches | DW | 12.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Nuclear reactor Olkiluoto 3 went online in Finland some 12 years behind schedule and on a massively inflated budget.
+Nuclear reactor Olkiluoto 3 has gone online in Finland some 12 years behind schedule and on a massively inflated budget.
 Finland now hopes to cut back on energy imports from Russia, Sweden and Norway.

 The Olkiluoto 3 was developed and built by a joint venture between France's Areva and Germany's Siemens